 Rice from Dingshu has long been in breach of safety limits on the amount of cadmium it contains.

-has increased continuously since 2004, with once isolated spots of pollution from cadmium and mercury now expanding and merging to form larger, continuous areas.
+has increased continuously since 2004, with once-isolated spots of pollution from cadmium and mercury now expanding and merging to form larger, continuous areas.
 The report, New technologies for monitoring and preventing heavy metal pollution resulting from urbanization

-, revealed that between 2005 and 2011 increasing levels of cadmium were found at 37.5 percent of the sites sampled, with average increases of 0.03 milligrams (mg) of cadmium per kilogram kg of soil.
+, revealed that between 2005 and 2011 increasing levels of cadmium were found at 37.5 percent of the sites sampled, with average increases of 0.03 milligrams (mg) of cadmium per kilogram (kg) of soil.
 At its highest, the annual average increase was 0.2 mg.

 Continuous monitoring revealed an escalating pattern of pollution.
 In one unspecified area, researchers reported, cadmium levels higher than 0.4 mg per kilogram of soil were found only in relatively isolated patches in the land surrounding industrial development.
 But by 2012, large stretches of nearby farmland were polluted to the same levels, and rice and wheat produced in the area were contaminated.

-It also described one case — later identified as the township of Dingshu, 18 miles to the southwest of Zhoutie — where, due to a cluster of township enterprises that were dumping their waste, cadmium levels in the river silt had reached 1500 mg per kg, and that rice produced on nearby land was contaminated with
+It also described one case — later identified as the township of Dingshu, 18 miles to the southwest of Zhoutie — where, due to a cluster of township enterprises that were dumping their waste, cadmium levels in the river silt had reached 1,500 mg per kg, and rice produced on nearby land was contaminated with

 Villagers in Zhoutie, where these farmlands surround a chemical plant, believe pollution is the cause of rising cancer rates there.

-Dingshu is the centre of Yixing’s ceramics industry, home to many glazed tile factories, teapot factories, and clay workshops.
+Dingshu is the center of Yixing’s ceramics industry, home to many glazed tile factories, teapot factories, and clay workshops.
 Yixing’s stoneware is an important source of revenue, but the factories have also badly damaged the local environment and contribute to the area’s soil pollution.
 Yixing launched a crackdown on ceramic factories in early 2011, but by June 2013 only 300 had been fully shut down.